 It’s not everything day that we get a high-brand headset for as little as $40, but Turtle Beach managed to condense everything we love about gaming headsets into one budget model with great sound, a sturdy and comfortable build, and a decent microphone.
 It does have its shortcomings, but for this price range, the Recon 70 is easily one of the most appealing headsets you can get.

-Gaming headsets are generally replete with both functional and aesthetic features geared to either give you a tactical edge in online multiplayer or to fully immerse you into the world of single-player games.
-But all these cool features also inflate the price, to the point where there aren’t many high-brand models in the budget price range, especially if we define budget as sub-$50.
+Gaming headsets are generally replete with both functional and aesthetic features geared to either give you a tactical edge in online multiplayer or to immerse you into the world of single-player games fully.
+But all these cool features also raise the price, to the point where there aren’t many high-brand models in the budget price range, especially if we define budget as sub-$50.

 Turtle Beach Recon 70